 We encourage more studies focusing on longer-term outcomes in the Discussion (P. 16, Lines 375-378):

+There are plausible causal links between health outcomes and tropical cyclone exposure for many of the associations here,6,28–33 but more work needs to be done to identify and formalize these pathways.
+Characterizing longer-term health impacts of tropical cyclones is critical.

 Finally, the tone of your commentary about what you are observing for each disease category “sounds” a bit speculative and uncertain as I read what is written.
 For example, you speculate about the dramatic surge in respiratory admissions for disorders like COPD (CLRD) and mention a bit hesitantly that perhaps this could be due to power outages.
 This is almost certainly the case.
 As one example, the frequently-hit state of Florida has a designated special needs shelter (“SpNS”) in every county and a list of persons registered for pick up and transport to this retrofitted facility that is equipped with a massive, elevated (above flood waters) auxiliary generator that maintains power for days when local electrical service in the area is completely offline.
 Inside, these electrically-dependent (typically oxygen-dependent) local residents are able to plug in their concentrators and maintain the life-giving flow of oxygen even as the storm is raging outside (this reviewer has been onboard a SpNS during multiple hurricanes and the system works well).
 I add this lengthy comment to say, the one voice that seemed to be missing was that of someone who has considerable direct, onsite storm experience to provide a more confident tone to your interpretations.